 Computer Security Day is celebrated on November 30th.

-It was started in 1988 to help raise the awareness of computer related security issues.
+It was started in 1988 to help raise awareness of computer-related security issues.

 To celebrate Computer Security Day is easy, and important – check your privacy settings on Facebook, change your passwords to something stronger.

 You can also read the latest technology facts and make sure your data stored on your phone or in the cloud is secure.